sgowdaks/essentials/sql.md

 -- SELECT * FROM usa_gdp WHERE year < 1970;

 ```
-What Is LAG() in SQL?
+* What Is LAG() in SQL?
-LAG(column) OVER (ORDER BY ...) is a window function that lets you peek at the value from a previous row — without doing a self-join.
+* LAG(column) OVER (ORDER BY ...) is a window function that lets you peek at the value from a previous row —  without doing a self-join.
+* every column in the SELECT clause that’s not an aggregate (like COUNT) must be included in the GROUP BY.